MixtrainDocsBlog

 ds = Dataset.from_huggingface("imdb", split="train")

-These create in-memory datasets.
+These create in-memory or streaming datasets.
 Use .save() to persist to the platform.

 Saving Datasets